Echtzeitsysteme/java-refactoring-ttc/README.md

-# Object-oriented Refacotring of Java Programs using Graph Transformation (TTC'2015)
+# Object-oriented Refactoring of Java Programs using Graph Transformation (TTC'2015)
 This repository contains all necessary material for the case.

 1. The Case description (under construction - the reviews will be addressed shortly).